michaelpippolito/youtube-mix/ReadMe.md

 ## Input
 The program input is a directory that includes a `list.txt` file.
+This should be provided with `-d` or `--directory`.

+If you want to include a sound that plays between songs, the directory must also include a `beep.txt` file, and the optional argument `-b` or `--beep` must be provided and be `True` (defaults to `False`).

+The length of any given video must not exceed 59:59

-The file should be structured with each value on a new line as follows:
+The `list.txt` file should be structured with each value on a new line as follows:
 > video_url_1
 >
 > timestamp_1 (what time should the video start, i.e. 1:20)